Program Goals for Elementary Bible Truths

 The Bible tells its story in many different ways, and students of the Bible need to be able to systematize different teachings in Scripture, find and use key passages, and understand the implications and applications of various truths.

-Elementary Bible begins the process of developing in students a desire to become life-long learners of the Bible by giving them the tools they need to begin understanding the Bible.
-Our program covers many Bible accounts to give students a firm grasp of the Bible at a young age.
+Elementary Bible begins the process of developing in students a desire to become life-long learners of the Bible by giving them the tools they need to begin understanding Scripture.
+Our program covers many biblical accounts to give students a firm grasp of the Bible at a young age.

 Personal Behavior: Applying the Theology